-The researchers believe that businesses are capable of solving the dilemma of spurring development by promoting sustainability in various fields, for example, green biotechnology and reduction in fuel consumption.
-Figure 1 shows a business model, which is a modified version of the 'Contribution of Business Model' developed by the World Business Council for Sustainable Development and published in Dormann and Holliday (2002).
+The researchers believe that businesses are capable of solving the dilemma of spurring development by promoting sustainability in various fields e.g. green biotechnology and reduction in fuel consumption.
+The following Figure 1 is presented as a business model which is a modified version of the "Contribution of Business Model" developed by World Business Council for Sustainable Development and published in Dormann & Holliday (2002).
 It attempts to show the relationships between the following determinants of innovation and its impact on sustainability within the role of business.
 The following determinants are the basis for a bigger research study being developed by the researchers investigating the determinants of innovation in the New Zealand biotechnology sector.

-- Biotechnology companies that employ experienced biotechnology managers with commercial and modern human resource management experience are more innovative through a specified range of determinants than those that do not. - Private biotechnology companies located in New Zealand that foster relationships with public organisations such as research institutes and universities have a higher innovation rate and are more competitively positioned than those that do not. - The New Zealand's National System of Innovation is having a positive impact on the innovations of private companies and public organisations. - Complementary biotechnology companies in New Zealand that located in a cluster format enjoy enhanced innovation levels. - Small biotechnology companies are more innovative than large companies in New Zealand. - Companies that secure offshore investment have higher levels of innovation than those that are financed locally. - Biotechnology companies that introduce novel products through disruptive innovation are competitively advantaged when compared with those that do not.
+- Biotechnology companies who employ experienced biotechnology mangers with commercial and modern Human Recourses Management experience are more innovative through a specified range of determinants than those companies who do not. - Private biotechnology companies located in New Zealand who fosters relationships with public organisations such as research institutes and universities have a higher innovation rate and are more competitively positioned than those who do not. - The New Zealand National System of Innovation is having a positive impact on the innovations of private companies and public organisations. - Complementary biotechnology companies in New Zealand who locate in a cluster format enjoy enhanced innovation levels. - Small biotechnology companies are more innovative than large companies in New Zealand. - Companies who secure off shore investment have higher levels of innovation than those companies who are financed locally. - Biotechnology companies who introduce novel products through disruptive innovation are competitively advantaged when compared to those who do not.